NCERT Solutions for Class 6 Social and Political Life – I Chapter 7

 Lack of basic facilities leads to various health issues.
 It leads to the rapid spread of diseases which can be dangerous for the well being of the entire society.
 It leads to excess expenditure on healthcare, which can be a burden on the Government.
 The constitution guarantees a life of dignity for all its citizens.
 Not providing the basic facilities is equal to stealing their basic rights to a decent livelihood.

 8. Look at the image below.

 The Government of India launched the Swachh Bharat Mission on 2 October 2014 to promote cleanliness in both rural and urban areas all over the nation.
 Under the “Swachh Bharat, Swachh Vidyalaya” campaign, many activities are also being carried out in schools to generate awareness on sanitation and hygiene amongst students.
 Observe the ways in which “Swachh Bharat Abhiyan” is being implemented by municipality/panchayat in your locality.
 Prepare a poster and display it in your school.

 This is an activity that students need to carry out at their school.

 The NCERT Class 6 Social and Political Life Chapter 7 talks about the following topics:

-- The Ward Councillor and Administrative Staff- It talks about how the city is divided into different wards, the problems associated with it and the work done.
+- The Ward Councillor and Administrative Staff- It talks about how the city is divided into different wards, the problems associated with it, and the work is done.

-‘Social and Political Life’ is an important book for Class 6 Social Sciences subject.
+‘Social and Political Life’ is an important book for the Class 6 Social Science subject.
 Apart from this chapter, the full set of NCERT Solutions for Class 6 Social Science is given in the linked article.